lovisXII/RiVer_SoC/README.md

 The implementation uses the standard instruction set from [RISCV fondation](https://riscv.org/technical/specifications/).
 We choosed to implement a **RV32IM** with **Zicsr** extension and a **user** and **machine** mode.
 On this git you will find :
 - A RISCV 5 stages scalar processor in SystemC
 - A RISCV 5 stages scalar processor in VHDL
-- A RISCV 2 ways super-scalar processor in VHDL
+- A RISCV 2 ways super-scalar processor in SystemC

 All of our implementation aren't done yet, meaning if you're trying to use it, it could not work properly.